 Buying guide

-Greenhouse kits are worth comparing carefully because setup time and durability matter as much as the structure itself.
+Greenhouse kits are worth comparing carefully because setup time, site prep, airflow, and interior layout matter as much as the frame itself.
 The right one should feel like a lasting backyard upgrade, not an expensive project you regret halfway through assembly.

 Palram Hybrid Greenhouse Backyard gardeners ready for a proper hobby kit $600 to $900 Shop now